Abd-007/Switch-Emulators-Guide/Selection/OS.md

 This will ask you a few quesitons to see which emulator you should use

-**Note:** Ryujinx LDN allows you to play online with other Ryujinx users.
-If you want to play online, get Ryujinx LDN
+**Note: If you want to play online, we strongly recommend asking in the [discord server](https://discord.com/invite/NF38g3ENVc).
+As the games supported by different GPU vendors change drastically, which may cause issues if you use the wrong emulator for online play. **

 [Ryujinx LDN](https://www.patreon.com/posts/introducing-ldn2-45268370)
 (Download links are at the bottom)